mqprichard/gasp-android/README.md

 Resetting the Demo Client
 -------------------------
-To re-run the demo from a clean state,
+To re-run the demo from a clean state, you should uninstall the app to remove the GCM registration and delete the SQLite database.